WordPress Plugin Conflicts: Your Ultimate Guide to Preventing Them, Identifying Them, and Resolving Them

 1. Use Some Plugins for Your Plugins

 I know it sounds counter-intuitive, but you really can use some plugins to sniff out issues that may have arisen.

 - Health Check is the pseudo-official plugin doctor.

-- Theme Test Drive is an ironic inclusion, because it hasn’t been updated in a while itself.
+- Theme Test Drive is an ironic inclusion because it hasn’t been updated in a while itself.
 But it comes highly recommended by WooCommerce, so there’s that.
 I’ve said it before, and I’ll say it again: if it’s good enough for WooCommerce, it’s good enough for me.

 2. Swap Themes

-As much as I am loathe to suggest that anyone ever step away from Divi or Extra for even a moment, you gotta do what you gotta do.
+As much as I am loathed to suggest that anyone ever step away from Divi or Extra for even a moment, you gotta do what you gotta do.
 By reverting back to one of the default WordPress themes (probably Twenty Seventeen), you will see immediately if there’s a conflict with a plugin and the theme you’re running.

-Additionally, if you find that there is an issue with your theme, you can try to rollback to a previous version of the theme.
+Additionally, if you find that there is an issue with your theme, you can try to roll back to a previous version of the theme.

 3. Check Each Plugin’s Support Forums and Documentation

 When something breaks on the internet, word travels fast.
 So you have two choices here, really.
-You can use Google, Bing, or DuckDuckGo to search for “[plugin name] plugin conflict”, or you can go down the list and hit the official and WP.org forums, docs, GitHub and WP repo pages for each one you’ve got installed.
+You can use Google, Bing, or DuckDuckGo to search for “[plugin name] plugin conflict”, or you can go down the list and hit the official and WP.org forums, docs, GitHub, and WP repo pages for each one you’ve got installed.